 3) a group of persons having informal and usually close social relations.

-What we would typically consider as gangs would fall under the first definition because of the ‘unlawful or antisocial ends’ bit.
+What we would typically consider gangs would fall under the first definition because of the ‘unlawful or antisocial ends’ bit.
 According to a Stuff article by Marty Sharp dated 25-Jan-20, “the country's two biggest gangs consist almost exclusively of Māori men.
 Typically, but not always, they're disadvantaged, uneducated, disengaged, anti-social and lead similar ways of life.
 They are often of the same hapū or even whānau”.

-If we take the broader of the two definitions many of us ‘normal’ folk are also part of some sort of gang.
+If we take the broader of the three definitions, many of us ‘normal’ folk are also part of some sort of gang.
 For instance, the definition might include anyone who is part of a club, association, industry group, a territorial authority, industry or other lobby group, political party or even the RBNZ.
 Hell, even the NZ Medical Association is a sort of gang that is part of the so-called medical-industrial complex that seeks to control medical drug development and its use and make money from it.

 Gangs are groups of people that associate together because they have some sort of common interest, kinship or identity.

 For the entire time I have lived in NZ, I never had a problem with any gang including, Black Power, Mongrel Mob, Head Hunters or whatever.
-For 35 years, my father and his brothers ran a restaurant in The Strand Whakatāne and many of their customers were gang members.
+For 35 years, my father and his brothers ran a restaurant (The Lyric) in The Strand Whakatāne and many of their customers were gang members.
 Never a problem in 35 years.

 Today, gang membership is on the increase.
 But it is not the only thing on the increase in our country.
 Also on the increase are things like homelessness, poverty, wealth disparity, violence and family violence, youth suicide and drug use.
 Faced with this panorama, is it any wonder that some folk take comfort in forming groups and finding their own way in this turbulent world?